 Over the years we have expanded our nonprofit mission to meet the growing demand for our services.
 Today we are a national nonprofit organization serving solid organ, bone marrow and stem cell transplant candidates, as well as individuals living with catastrophic injuries or illnesses.

 Funds raised through Help Hope Live have helped:

 over 3,000 patients receive a transplant

-restore independence and quality of life for 900 individuals living with a catastrophic injury or illness
+restore independence and quality of life for over 1,100 individuals living with a catastrophic injury or illness

 With your help we can continue to make a difference.

 Uninsured medical expenses continue to be a major issue for people facing serious health challenges, especially for people who need a transplant or are affected by a catastrophic injury or illness.

 Your gift to Help Hope Live helps us provide support to people who need it most in a meaningful and tangible way.

 1983 A transplant surgeon and his wife, a nurse, started Help Hope Live (then known as National Heart Assist and Transplant Fund) to help end-stage heart disease patients in Philadelphia with funding for transplants.